mksaraf/kubernetes-lab-tutorial/content/network.md

 However, with the ``hostNetwork: true`` we cannot start more than one pod listening on the same host port.
 In general, pods with host network are only used for system or daemon applications that do not need to be scaled.

 ## Exposing services
 In kubernetes, services are used not only to provides access to other pods inside the same cluster but also to clients outside the cluster.
-In this section, we're going to create a deploy of two nginx replicas and expose them to the external world via nginx service.
+In this section, we're going to create a deploy of two nginx replicas and expose them to the external world via a nginx service.

 Create the deploy